Jason Todd: The Outlaws

+2025 Red Hood series

+In June 2025, DC announced that it would release a mature Red Hood series written by Gretchen Felker-Martin, featuring Jason Todd.
+In September, DC canceled the Red Hood series one day after its debut, following comments made by Felker-Martin on Bluesky regarding the assassination of Charlie Kirk that were deemed "inconsistent with DC's standards of conduct".

 Fictional character biography

 Pre-Crisis on Infinite Earths

-The initial version of Jason "Jay" Todd from before Crisis on Infinite Earths had an origin that was similar to the 1940 origin of the original Robin (Dick Grayson).
-Originally, he is the son of circus acrobats (Joseph Todd and Trina Todd, killed by a criminal named Killer Croc) and is later adopted by Bruce Wayne.
-Distinguished by his red hair, Todd is wearing various pieces of Dick Grayson's old childhood disguises as a costume to fight crime until Grayson presents him with a Robin costume of his own.
+The initial version of Jason Todd from before Crisis on Infinite Earths had an origin that was similar to the 1940 origin of the original Robin (Dick Grayson).
+Originally, he is the son of circus acrobats (Joseph and Trina Todd, killed by a criminal named Killer Croc) and is later adopted by Bruce Wayne.
+Distinguished by his ginger hair, Todd is wearing various pieces of Dick Grayson's old childhood disguises as a costume to fight crime until Grayson presents him with a Robin costume of his own.
 At that point, Todd dyes his hair black, and in later stories blossoms under Batman's tutelage.

-For a time Natalia Knight, the criminal also known as Nocturna, Mistress of the Night is a stabilizing influence in his life; she becomes his surrogate mother and even adopts the young Todd.
+For a time Natalia Knight, the criminal also known as Nocturna, is a stabilizing influence in his life; she becomes his surrogate mother and even adopts the young Todd.
 Catwoman would be a frequent guest star during this era as she wrestled with the role of hero and as a love interest for Batman which led to clashes with the boy feeling left out.

-In the Alan Moore epic Superman Annual #11, "For the Man Who Has Everything", Batman and Todd join Wonder Woman at the Fortress of Solitude to celebrate Superman's birthday.
-They arrive only to find Superman incapacitated by a mysterious creature and Mongul there to battle the heroes.
+In the Alan Moore epic Superman Annual #11, For the Man Who Has Everything, Batman and Todd join Wonder Woman at the Fortress of Solitude to celebrate Superman's birthday.
+They arrive only to find Superman incapacitated by a mysterious creature called the Black Mercy and Mongul there to battle the heroes.
 Todd as Robin saves Wonder Woman, Superman, and Batman from Mongul by unleashing Mongul's hallucination-causing creature on the tyrant himself.